The Conversation (website): The Conversation Local

 In January 2024, the US site launched a local-news focused outlet that opened in four markets: Detroit, South Florida, Colorado and Philadelphia.
 The Conversation Local, funded by the Knight Foundation, worked with 150 local outlets in its first year.

 Reception

 Articles originally published in The Conversation have received regular republication from major news outlets.
 These have included The New York Times, The Guardian, The Washington Post, and CNN.
-As of 2015, approximately 80 percent of the site readership were of a non-academic background.
+As of 2015, approximately 80 per cent of the site readership was of a non-academic background.

 The Conversation has been described in Public Understanding of Science as "a blend of scientific communication, public science communication and science journalism, and a convergence of the professional worlds of science and journalism".

 In 2024, Imagine Newsletter, which covers climate change, won the Publisher Newsletter Awards for excellence in the category of science and technology.